natelandau/dotfiles/README.md

 Symlink the dotfiles from this repository to your user directory.
 To avoid doing this manually file-by-file, run the `install.sh` script.

+## Option per-computer overrides

+Place any computer specific bash or zsh aliases, functions, or settings in `~/.dotfiles.local`.
+Anything within that file will be sourced into your environment.

 ## Shell Scripting Templates

 My bash scripting templates and utilities now have their own repo.
 You can access them at [natelandau/shell-scripting-templates](https://github.com/natelandau/shell-scripting-templates)